 On this page

-Toronto Community Housing has launched the Capital Engagement and Conservation Program (CECP) to support tenants through disruptive capital repairs and engage them in conservation activities focused on reducing energy consumption (electricity, water, natural gas) and solid waste.
+The Capital Engagement and Conservation Program (CECP) supports tenants who are affected by disruptive capital repairs and engage them in conservation activities focused on reducing energy consumption (electricity, water, natural gas) and solid waste.

 The program is delivered jointly by Facilities Management Division (FM) and Resident and Community Services (RCS) Division.
 Its goals are to: